Always stay up to date

 February 21st 2011 saw the launch of the new BMW i brand with the motto “Born electric”.
 The launch was marked by video projections and light installations on the facades of BMW Headquarters, BMW Welt, and the BMW Museum in Munich, Germany.
 This wasn’t the beginning of electromobility at BMW, however: the BMW Group had launched "Project i" in 2008, and in 2009 it offered a look into the future of the automobile with the BMW Vision EfficientDynamics study.

-BMW i AS A HOLISTIC APPROACH
+BMW i, A HOLISTIC APPROACH

 From the future to the recent past.
 Until ten years ago, an “i” in the name of a BMW model stood for “injection”, the injection technology for gasoline engines.
 Nowadays, many people associate the “i” of BMW i with the future of mobility.
 BMW i stands for a holistic approach to, and a forward-facing interpretation of, sustainable mobility.
-In its holistic approach, everything that defines mobility is being rethought: electric drive systems (➜ Read more: Plug-in hybrids and other electric vehicles explained), CO2-minimized production that also uses 70 percent less water, 100 percent green energy in manufacturing, customer-friendly charging at home and on the go, innovative renewable raw materials and recycled materials, extremely lightweight construction using CFRP, and new digital services.
+In its holistic approach, everything that defines mobility is being rethought: electric drive systems (➜ Read more: Plug-in hybrids and other electric vehicles explained), CO2-minimized production that also uses 70 percent less water, customer-friendly charging at home and on the go, innovative renewable raw materials and recycled materials, extremely lightweight construction using CFRP, and new digital services.

 BMW i is our incubator for visionary mobility.